louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### Child with suspected hypocalcemia [^7704ddc6].
 PES (2020).
 High credibility.

-Child with suspected hypocalcemia—referral guidance specifies: Urgent: If symptomatic, child needs to be admitted urgently and started on intravenous calcium therapy.
+Child with suspected hypocalcemia — referral guidance specifies: Urgent: If symptomatic, child needs to be admitted urgently and started on intravenous calcium therapy.
 Routine: Any asymptomatic child with persistently low calcium levels should be referred to a pediatric endocrinologist for further evaluation.

 ---

 ### KDIGO 2017 clinical practice guideline update for the diagnosis, evaluation, prevention, and treatment of chronic kidney disease-mineral and bone Disorder (CKD-MBD) [^b1b0fa57].
 Kidney International Supplements (2017).
 Medium credibility.

-2009 KDIGO CKD-MBD recommendations—adjusting vitamin D sterols and calcimimetics: We suggest that, in patients with hyperphosphatemia, calcitriol or another vitamin D sterol be reduced or stopped (2D).
+2009 KDIGO CKD-MBD recommendations — adjusting vitamin D sterols and calcimimetics: We suggest that, in patients with hyperphosphatemia, calcitriol or another vitamin D sterol be reduced or stopped (2D).
 We suggest that, in patients with hypocalcemia, calcimimetics be reduced or stopped depending on severity, concomitant medications, and clinical signs and symptoms (2D).
 We suggest that, if the intact PTH levels fall below 2 times the upper limit of normal for the assay, calcitriol, vitamin D analogs, and/or calcimimetics be reduced or stopped (2C).

 ---

 ### Hypoparathyroidism [^97ef2e0a].
 Nature Reviews: Disease Primers (2017).
 Medium credibility.

 Hypoparathyroidism is a disease characterized by inadequately low circulating concentrations of parathyroid hormone (PTH) resulting in low calcium levels and increased phosphate levels in the blood.
 Symptoms of the disease result from increased neuromuscular irritability caused by hypocalcaemia and include tingling, muscle cramps and seizures.
 The most common cause of the disease is inadvertent removal of, or injury to, the parathyroid glands during neck surgery, followed by genetic, idiopathic and autoimmune aetiologies.
 Conventional treatment includes activated vitamin D and/or calcium supplements, but this treatment does not fully replace the functions of PTH and can lead to short-term problems (such as hypocalcaemia, hypercalcaemia and increased urinary calcium excretion) and long-term complications (which include nephrocalcinosis, kidney stones and brain calcifications).
 PTH replacement has emerged as a new treatment option.
-Clinical trials using human PTH(1-34) and PTH(1-84) showed that this treatment was safe and effective in studies lasting up to 6 years.
-Recombinant human PTH(1-84) has been approved in the United States and Europe for the management of hypoparathyroidism; however, its effect on long-term complications is still being evaluated.
+Clinical trials using human PTH(1–34) and PTH(1–84) showed that this treatment was safe and effective in studies lasting up to 6 years.
+Recombinant human PTH(1–84) has been approved in the United States and Europe for the management of hypoparathyroidism; however, its effect on long-term complications is still being evaluated.
 Clinical practice guidelines, which describe the consensus of experts in the field, have been published and recognize the need for more research to optimize care.
 In this Primer, we summarize current knowledge of the prevalence, pathophysiology, clinical presentation and management of hypoparathyroidism.

 ---